ETOA’s current focus on city access includes:

 - Minimum standard – Euro VI (6) for Diesel engine

-New access restriction plan from 1 January 2024
+New access restriction within the S100 from 1 January 2024

-The Gemeente plan (following announcement in February 2023 and Municipal Executive adoption in June 2023) to further restrict coach access within the S100 from 1 January 2024.
+Following announcement in February 2023 by the Gemeente and Municipal Executive adoption in June 2023, coach access within the S100 will be further restricted from 1 January 2024.
 Coaches weighing more than 7.5 tonnes will only be permitted to access the Weesperstraat-Valkenburgerstraat-Kattenburgerstraat corridor, except when issued with an exemption permit.

 Exemptions